 10 Most Common DOT Violations (and How to Make Sure You're Not One of Them)

-FMCSA and state DOT officers conducted over 3.5 million roadside inspections last year.
-About 21% resulted in at least one vehicle out-of-service violation.
-Another 5% resulted in a driver out-of-service violation.
+FMCSA (Federal Motor Carrier Safety Administration) and state DOT officers conducted over 3.5 million roadside inspections last year.
+About 21% resulted in at least one vehicle OOS (out-of-service — when a vehicle or driver is pulled off the road for a safety violation) violation.
+Another 5% resulted in a driver OOS violation.

 Want to stay off the wrong side of those statistics?
 Here are the violations we see most often — and what you can do about each one.